 - 12g cinnamon

-- an egg to wash and pearl sugar (optional)
+- an egg to wash and pearl sugar to finish

-- Step 1 Pour the cold milk into a bowl and stir the yeast into it.
-Add the flour, egg, sugar, salt and cardamom and knead the dough until it is smooth and starts to let go of the bowl.
+This is the bakery method, and brings the bun to another level.
+Pour the cold milk into a bowl and stir the yeast into it.
+Add the flour, egg, sugar, salt and cardamom and leave to and knead the dough until it is smooth and starts to let go of the bowl.
 Around 7-8 minutes

 - Step 2 Finely dice the butter, add it to the dough and knead for another 7-8 minutes until the dough is quite smooth.
 Cover the dough and leave to prove for an hour in a warm place.